Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-11-20-Chord-Length-Distributions-and-PCA-Pt-Deux.md

 ## Chord Length Distributions

-Performing this operating over 9 images and collecting samples the following distributions may be generated.
+Performing this operation over 9 images and collecting samples the following distributions may be generated.
 Note that a 1-pixel bin size was utilized for all computation.

 Additionally, the pdf is computed considering the number of pixels in each measured chord. i.e. this distribution represents "the probability of a pixel belonging to a chord of length X".